The success of a fantastic fireworks shot is the location. You need to know where the fireworks will go off well before they do.

 Step Six—Upload for Deadline

-Now you need to upload these images.
-Here is what I am doing for Associated Press.
-I have all the ftp information stored in PM and so I just select all the images, right click and click on “Upload.”
+Could you please upload these images?
+I am doing this for the Associated Press.
+I have all the FTP information stored in PM, so I select all the photos, right-click, and click “Upload.”

 Figure 9